-understand that the New Zealand Council of Legal Education, or aw) will seek verification of my overseas qualifications, identity and extend to references, and I authorised any such verification checks to see issuing institutions to release to the Council, or its agent, such adertake those verification checks for the purpose of verifying those satisfying the Council that the information I have provided in respect correct in all respects.
-I understand that where any of the verification ded a forged or fraudulent document, or made any assertion about my ted matters, my application may be declined and my assessment fee take any further steps it considers appropriate.
-Section D: Payment Fees you are applying for. brochure to determine if you are a "Law Practitioner" or "Law If paying inside New Zealand (GST inclusive): Payment of \$2,387.40 to the Council and Payment of \$136.00 to the New Zealand Law Society If paying outside New Zealand (GST exclusive) Payment of NZD\$2,076 to the Council and Payment of NZD\$118.26 to the New Zealand Law Society If paying inside New Zealand (GST inclusive): Payment of \$1,978.00 to the Council If paying outside New Zealand (GST exclusive): Payment of NZD\$1,720.00 to the Council International payment details: NZ Council of Legal Education Bank of New Zealand New Zealand Account No: 02 0506 0056941 00 SWIFT BIC code: BKNZNZ22 IBAN: NZ020506
+qualifications, identity and rela such verification checks to be Council, or its agent, such info purpose of verifying those docu I have provided in respect of where any of the verification cl made any assertion about my Sluiters Employme ated matters, and made.
+I also autormation as is requiments and my identhis application is necks disclose that qualifications, idea forfeited, and the at the New Zealand Council of Legal Education, or the Lawyers) will seek verification of my overseas this may extend to references, and I authorised any horise those issuing institutions to release to the uired to undertake those verification checks for the uitity and satisfying the Council that the information true and correct in all respects.
+I understand that I have provided a forged or fraudulent document, or entity, or related matters, my application may be the Council may take any further steps it considers Date: Section D. I Payment Fees Please tick which assessmer Please refer to the enclosed Graduate." it you are applying fo • ☐ Law Practitioner If paying inside Ne ew Zealand (GST inclusive): riactitionei Payment o of \$2,387.40 to the Council and of \$143.00 to the New Zealand Law Society (NZLS) by 2025, the NZLS fee will increase to \$145.00 If paying outside N lew Zealand (GST exclusive) OR Payment of NZD\$2,076 to the Council and Payment of NZD\$124.35 to the New Zealand Law Society From 1 July 2025, the NZLS fee will increase to \$126.09 If paying inside Ne w Zealand (GST inclusive): Payment o of \$1,978.00 to the Council If paying outside N lew Zealand (GST exclusive): Payment o of NZD\$1,720.00 to the Council Bank account details: New Zealand Council of Le Bank of New Zealand Account No: 02 0506 00569 Reference to use: Your na 41 00 International payment details: New Zealand Council of Legal Education Bank of New Zealand New Zealand Account No: 02 0506 0056941 00 SWIFT BIC code: BKNZNZ22 IBAN: NZ020506